Vermont Lottery Online: The Best Online Lotto Sites for June

 • Lottery Age

-The minimum age is 18 to play lottery in Vermont
+The minimum age to play the lottery in Vermont is 18 years old.

 • Alcohol Age

-The legal drinking age is 21 in Vermont.
+The legal drinking age in Vermont is 21 years old.

-Recreational cannabis is legal and the minimum age is 21
+Recreational cannabis is legal in Vermont.
+The minimum age is 21 years old.

 How to Choose the Best Lottery Promotion in Vermont